GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to identify suitable basic components on the grounds of the required system capabilities.***
 * What are the consequences, if the Stakeholder’s concerns are not considered?
-* What are the different contexts the system is embedded and utilized in?
 * What are the encryption means used for an exchange?
-* What are the external physical entities the system interacts with in the respective context?
 * What are the functional requirements imposed on the system?

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
-* What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the planned architectural means for risk mitigation?
-* What are the protocols for exchanging items on specific interface?

-  ***Rationale:  In my role, I need to asses if the usage of protocols on interfaces is compatible with the system lifecyle concepts.***
 * What are the protocols used for exchanging information?

   ***Rationale:  In my role, I need to validate if they fit the purpose of the system and conform the systems concepts***